 NASA’s Cube Quest Challenge

-Team Miles won the first place at CubeQuest Challenge.
+Team Miles won the first place in NASA's CubeQuest Challenge.
 It is a CubeSat that will demonstrate navigation in deep space using plasma thrusters and test a software-defined radio operating in the S-band for communications.

 NASA released the video embedded here to explain the Artemis-1 mission.
 It lasts about 5 minutes and is a nice overview.